serverless/blog/posts/2017-03-07-static-site-post-scheduler.md

   - `GITHUB_API_TOKEN` - Personal access token.
 See below for additonal info
   - `GITHUB_USERNAME` - Your github username.
 Used for requests to github

 ### 3. Deploy the service with `serverless deploy`.
-If you need to setup serverless, please see [these install instructions](https://github.com/serverless/serverless#quick-start).
+If you need to setup Serverless, please see [these install instructions](https://github.com/serverless/serverless#quick-start).

 ### 4. Take the POST endpoint returned from deploy and plug it into your [repositories settings in github](https://youtu.be/b_DVXgiByec?t=1m9s)

 ![image](https://cloud.githubusercontent.com/assets/532272/23144203/e0dada50-f77a-11e6-8da3-7bdbcaf8f2a0.png)

-1. Add your github webhook listener URL into the `Payload URL` and choose type `application/json`
+1. Add your GitHub webhook listener URL into the `Payload URL` and choose type `application/json`

 2. Plugin your `GITHUB_WEBHOOK_SECRET` defined in your config file

-3. Select which github events will trigger your webhook
+3. Select which GitHub events will trigger your webhook

 4. Select Issue comments, these will be where you insert `schedule(MM/DD/YYYY H:MM pm)` comments in a given PR